Maharashtra: Religion

-According to the 2011 census, Hinduism was the principal religion in the state at 79.8 per cent of the total population.
-Muslims constituted 11.5 per cent of the total population.
-Maharastra has highest number of followers of Buddhism who account for 5.8 per cent of Maharashtra's total population, with 6,531,200 followers, which is 77.36 per cent of all Buddhists in India.
-Sikhs, Christians, and Jains constituted 0.2 per cent, 1.0 per cent, 1.2 per cent of the population respectively.
+According to the 2011 census, Hinduism was the principal religion in the state at 79.8% of the total population.
+Muslims constituted 11.5% of the total population.
+Maharashtra has the highest number of followers of Buddhism in India, accounting for 5.8% of Maharashtra's total population with 6,531,200 followers.
+Marathi Buddhists account for 77.36% of all Buddhists in India.
+Sikhs, Christians, and Jains constituted 0.2%, 1%, and 1.2% of the Maharashtra population respectively.

 Maharashtra, and particularly the city of Mumbai, is home to two tiny religious communities.
 This includes 5000 Jews, mainly belonging to the Bene Israel, and Baghdadi Jewish communities.
 Parsi is the other community who follow Zoroastrianism.
 The 2011 census recorded around 44,000 parsis in Maharashtra.

 Language

 Marathi is the official language although different regions have their own dialects.
 Most people speak regional languages classified as dialects of Marathi in the census.
 Powari, Lodhi, and Varhadi are spoken in the Vidarbha region, Dangi is spoken near the Maharashtra-Gujarat border, Bhil languages are spoken throughout the northwest part of the state, Khandeshi (locally known as Ahirani) is spoken in Khandesh region.
 In the Desh and Marathwada regions, Dakhini Urdu is widely spoken, although Dakhini speakers are usually bilingual in Marathi.

 Konkani, and its dialect Malvani, is spoken along the southern Konkan coast.
-Telugu and Kannada are spoken along the border areas of Telangana and Karnataka respectively.
-At the junction of Madhya Pradesh, Maharashtra and Chhattisgarh a variety of Hindi dialects are spoken such as Lodhi and Powari.
+Telugu and Kannada are spoken along the border areas of Telangana and Karnataka, respectively.
+At the junction of Madhya Pradesh, Maharashtra, and Chhattisgarh a variety of Hindi dialects are spoken such as Lodhi and Powari.
 Lambadi is spoken through a wide area of eastern Marathwada and western Vidarbha.
-Gondi is spoken by diminishing minorities throughout Vidarbha, but most concentrated in the forests of Gadchiroli and the Telangana border.
+Gondi is spoken by diminishing minorities throughout Vidarbha but is most concentrated in the forests of Gadchiroli and the Telangana border.

-Marathi is the first language of a majority or plurality of the people in all districts of Maharastra except Nandurbar, where Bhili is spoken by 45% of its population.
+Marathi is the first language of a majority or plurality of the people in all districts of Maharashtra except Nandurbar, where Bhili is spoken by 45% of its population.
 The highest percentage of Khandeshi speakers are Dhule district (29%) and the highest percentage of Gondi speakers are in Gadchiroli district (24%).